A Room-by-Room Guide to Holiday Decorating

 The Living Room

 Next, we’re moving into the most popular space for holiday decorating: the living room.
 I treat the mantle as the primary focal point in the living room and always decorate using greenery and garlands.
 I like to start by clearing everything off the mantle so I’ve got a fresh slate to work with.
-From there, I secure the garland, layer in some twinkle lights, and hang stockings on their hooks.
+From there, I secure the garland and hang stockings on their hooks.
 Once the mantle is set, I’m ready to tackle the rest of the space.
 I focus heavily on adding lots of texture, pattern, and seasonal color tones with a tree skirt/cuff, ornaments, uniformly wrapped presents, or even textile selections.
 Keep in mind that sometimes the biggest impacts you can make with holiday decor aren’t holiday specific at all.

 Living Room Holiday Decorating Checklist: